Jaddy4567/pi-clock/README.md

+First Edit (JW logo) DO NOT MERGE TO MAIN

+This edit included the JW.org logo and Font

 # **1. Setup**

 Flash an SD card 16gb or bigger with a FULL desktop version of Raspberry Pi OS Bullseye